-Relations with local government employees Elements of Rule of Conduct 3.9 In this rule - employee means a person as defined in section 5.36 of the Act and any person contracted to provide a service to the local government.
-3.10 A person who is a council member or candidate must not i. direct or attempt to direct a person who is a local government employee to do or not to do anything in the person's capacity as a local government employee; or ii. attempt to influence, by means of a threat or the promise of a reward, the conduct of a person who is a local government employee; or Rule 3.10(i) (a) the person the subject of the complaint was a council member or candidate both at the time of the conduct and the time when the Panel makes its determination; (b) the council member or candidate gave or tried or made an effort to give a direction or an order or command; (c) to another person, who is an employee of the relevant local government; (d) to do or not to do something in the other person's capacity as a local government employee; and (e) the direction or attempted direction was not part of anything that the person did as part of the deliberations at a council or committee meeting (which may include something he or she did as part of their preparation for any such deliberation).
+Relations with local government employees Elements of Rule of Conduct amployee means a person as defined in section 5.36 of the Act and any person contracted to provide a service to the local government.
+3.10 A person who is a council member or candidate must not i. direct or attempt to direct a person who is a local government employee to do or not to do anything in the person's capacity as a local government employee; or ii. attempt to influence, by means of a threat or the promise of a reward, the conduct of a person who is a local government employee in the person's capacity as a local government employee; or member or candidate both at the time of the conduct and the time when the Panel makes its determination; (b) the council member or candidate gave or tried or made an effort to give a direction or an order or command; (c) to another person, who is an employee of the relevant local government;

+- iii. behave in an abusive or threatening manner towards any local government employee. - 3.11 Rule 3.10(i) does not apply to anything that a council member does as part of the deliberations at a council or committee meeting. - 3.12 If a person, in their capacity as a council member, is attending a council meeting, committee meeting or other organised event, other than at a meeting or part of a meeting that is closed to the public, the person must not, either orally, in writing or by any other means - make a statement that a local government employee is incompetent or dishonest; or - ii. use offensive or objectionable expressions in reference to a local government employee. - 3.13 Rule 3.12(i) does not apply to conduct that is unlawful under The Criminal Code Chapter XXXV.

+Rule 3.10(ii)

-iii. behave in an abusive or threatening manner towards any local government employee.
-3.11 Rule 3.10(i) does not apply to anything that a council member does as part of the deliberations at a council or committee meeting.
-3.12 If a person, in their capacity as a council member, is attending a council meeting, committee meeting or other organised event, other than at a meeting or part of a meeting that is closed to the public, the person must not, either orally, in writing or by any other means - make a statement that a local government employee is incompetent or dishonest; or use offensive or objectionable expressions in reference to a local government employee.
-3.13 Rule 3.12(i) does not apply to conduct that is unlawful under The Criminal Code Chapter XXXV.
-Rule 3.10(ii) (a) the person the subject of the complaint was a council member or candidate both at the time of the conduct and the time when the Panel makes its determination; (b) a council member or candidate tried or made an effort to affect, sway or produce an effect on; (c) the conduct of another person, who is an employee of the relevant local government, in that person's capacity as a local government employee; and (d) the council member or candidate's effort to affect, sway or produce an effect was carried out by means of - (i) a threat by the person (for example, the council member's declaration of an intention to inflict punishment, pain or loss on, or to take any action detrimental or unpleasant to, the employee cares about - in retaliation for, or conditionally upon, some action or course), or (ii) a promise or undertaking by the person to give the employee something having a value, or to do or not do something where the act or omission concerned has some value or advantage for or to the employee.
-Rule 3.10(iii) (a) the person the subject of the complaint was a council member or candidate both at the time of the conduct and the time when the Panel makes its determination; (b) the person behaved in a manner which was: (i) abusive (for example, the council member uses insulting, disparaging belittling or derogatory language about or to the employee); or
+- (a) the person the subject of the complaint was a council member or candidate both at the time of the conduct and the time when the Panel makes its determination: - (b) a council member or candidate tried or made an effort to affect, sway or produce an effect on; - (c) the conduct of another person, who is an employee of the relevant local government, in that person's capacity as a local government employee; and - (d) the council member or candidate's effort to affect, sway or produce an effect was carried out by means of - - (i) a threat by the person (for example, the council member's declaration of an intention to inflict punishment, pain or loss on, or to take any action detrimental or unpleasant to, the employee - or on someone, or to something, that the employee cares about - in retaliation for, or conditionally upon, some action or course), or - (ii) a promise or undertaking by the person to give the employee something having a value, or to do or not do something where the act or omission concerned has some value or advantage for or to the employee.

+Rule 3.10(iii)

+- (a) the person the subject of the complaint was a council member or candidate both at the time of the conduct and the time when the Panel makes its determination; - (b) the person behaved in a manner which was: - abusive (for example, the council member uses insulting, disparaging belittling or derogatory language about or to the employee); or